 Foreword

-This Standard is one of the series of ECSS Standards intended to be applied together for the management, engineering and product assurance in space projects and applications.
+This Standard is one of the series of ECSS Standards intended to be applied together for the management, engineering, product assurance and sustainability in space projects and applications.
 ECSS is a cooperative effort of the European Space Agency, national space agencies and European industry associations for the purpose of developing and maintaining common standards.
 Requirements in this Standard are defined in terms of what shall be accomplished, rather than in terms of how to organize and perform the necessary work.
 This allows existing organizational structures and methods to be applied where they are effective, and for the structures and methods to evolve as necessary without rewriting the standards.

 This Standard has been prepared and maintained under the authority of the Space Components Steering Board (SCSB) in partnership with the European Space Agency (ESA), national space agencies (NSAs) and the European space industry, reviewed by the ECSS Product Assurance Panel and approved by the ECSS Steering Board.